Alfresco/alfresco-mobile-workspace-ios/README.md

 ### Prerequisites

-In order to build Wire for iOS locally, it is necessary to install the following tools on the local machine:
+In order to build Alfresco Mobile Workspace for iOS locally, it is necessary to install the following tools on the local machine:
 - XCode 11 or newer
 - Cocoapods 1.0 or newer